-Activity: You should stay in bed and only get up to go to the couch or around the house a little the first couple of days.
+Activity: You should refrain from high impact activity and limit your day to day activities to support your healing.
 Have someone help you to go to the bathroom and take a shower.
 For the first week you should stay at home as much as possible and only go out for emergencies.
 Don't drive for the first few days, if it hurts or if you are on pain medication or taking the muscle relaxant.
 Over-activity can cause bleeding, so be very careful.
 You should not be cooking, cleaning, running errands, shopping, or picking up kids.

 Normal things: It is NORMAL for the implants to be high up, have un-even size, position or swelling, have sloshing noises, be painful, and be hard for the first few weeks after surgery.
 Please be patient with them.
 Depression and mood swings are common, too.
 Remind yourself that everything will be better soon!
 Do not be concerned with the size, position or shape of your implants for the first couple of weeks—do not make any judgments about them until they have had a chance to settle for at least a month.

 Appointment: PLEASE REMEMBER your one-week appointment.
 This is a very important appointment to keep.
 We will give you further instructions at this time.

 Survey: Don't forget to mail in the immediate post-op survey that we sent home with you on the day of your surgery.

 Questions: During business hours, please call our office at 661-327-3800.
 After business hours, please call the answering service at 661-328-2195.

 Dressings: Leave everything alone for 36 hours after surgery.
 After showering, leave the steri-strips (small white tapes) in place over your incisions.
 Do not start using brown tape or scar stick yet.
 We will instruct you on use of these after your one-week appointment.